mgsosna/mattsosna.com/_posts/computer_science/2021-10-20-Stacks-queues.md

 </center>

 ### Creating stacks
-As we've already seen, a main operation for stacks is adding or removing the most recent element, also called [**pushing** and **popping**](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)).
+As we've seen, a main operation for stacks is adding or removing the most recent element, also called [**pushing** and **popping**](https://en.wikipedia.org/wiki/Stack_(abstract_data_type)).
 It's also often helpful to view the top element in the stack without immediately removing it, a concept called "peeking."

 Let's get started.
 Below, we define a `Stack` class with one attribute, `_stack`, which contains our linked list.
+The attribute starts with an underscore, signaling to other developers that this attribute should be considered [private](https://stackoverflow.com/questions/2620699/why-private-methods-in-the-object-oriented) and not called directly outside the class.

-We then define our `push`, `peek`, and `pop` methods.
-To achieve these operations in $O(1)$ time, we place the most recent element in the stack at the _head_ of the linked list in our `Stack` class, so it's always easy to access.
+Rather, we'll only interact with `_stack` through our `push`, `peek`, and `pop` methods.<sup>[[1]](#1-creating-stacks)</sup> To achieve these operations in $O(1)$ time, we'll place the most recent element in the stack at the _head_ of the linked list in our `Stack` class, so it's always easy to access.

 {% include header-python.html %}
 ```python